“Design depends largely on constraints.” — Charles Eames

 Anybody know how to get ZeroConf working on Linux, so that I can advertise services on my server to the Macs at home?

-See http://www.strangeberry.com/java_rendevous.htm -- there's a Java implementation of multicast DNS.
-It's got a wonderfully creative name--JRendezvous.
+See http://www.strangeberry.com/java_rendevous.htm – there’s a Java implementation of multicast DNS.
+It’s got a wonderfully creative name–JRendezvous.
 You can advertise some services from the command line.

-Thursday, May 1 2003 at 11:46 PM +10:00
+Thursday, May 1 2003 at 11:46 AM

 Damian Steer's foaffinger[1] app might be of interest.
 It uses jrendevous too.
 Worked fine for me on Linux.